 Several years ago, I was approached by the Hong Kong Government with a very ambitious agenda to develop a new law that would create a domestic private investment fund industry.
 Hong Kong is an international financial center that relies on financial services to drive the economy, so this was considered an important, high-stakes, and high-profile project.
 It would provide the foundation and framework for an area of law that would directly affect the private equity, venture capital, real estate, infrastructure, credit and hedge fund segments of the market.
 It was also a unique opportunity to write an entire body of new law that could establish a new industry where one had not previously existed and to bring an estimated 20,000 new jobs to Hong Kong.

 The last law that had been framed in this area was in 1912, so the new law was intended to provide a historic impetus and represent a sea change in how private funds could be structured in Hong Kong.
-The Hong Kong Government previously had attempted to introduce a similar law, but there had been no real uptake or engagement by industry so the attempt came off as an embarrassing misstep.
-It was made clear to all concerned that a similar outcome this time around would end careers for those involved.

 On a personal note, what has been your go-to self-care activity in this remote work environment?